schombert/Project-Alice/docs/user_guide.md

 If you use IPv4, type a dot "." in the IP field, if you are going to use IPv6, type a semicolon ":" in the IP field.
 Clients that use IPv4 cannot connect to a IPv6 host.

-To accept connections from clients (without using a tunneling service like Hamachi), you will need to be able to accept connections over port 1984.
+To accept connections from clients (without using a tunneling service like Hamachi), you will need to be able to accept connections over the port specified in host_settings.json in the local application folder.
+Default port is 1984.
 Usually this requires port forwarding it in your router to your local machine.
 You can use an [open port checker tool](https://www.yougetsignal.com/tools/open-ports/) to check you opened the ports correctly, be aware this kind of tools may not be 100% reliable, as such, another person helping to test is very much preferred.

 When giving players your IP address so that they can connect to you, you need to provide them with the address that your machine appears to be at from the perspective of the internet (i.e. not your local subnet address).